-She made her debut in 1944 singing operetta.
+To tell the truth, the girl made her debut in 1944.
 In 1952 Galina won a competition held by the Bolshoi Theatre in Moscow.

 Rostropovich and his wife founded the Rostropovich – Vishnevskaya Foundation, a publicly supported non-profit organization based in Washington, D.C.

 In 2006, they were featured in Alexander Sokurov’s documentary Elegy Of Life: Rostropovich, Vishnevskaya.
 The film was premiered at the 2007 Cannes Film Festival.